-The
+The Phantom

-Phantom Language is a powerful, robust scripting language
+Language is a powerful, robust scripting language

 used to automate interaction with windows and controls

 in Microsoft Windows operating systems.
-The language supports
+The language

-common scripting capabilities such as variables, flow
+supports common scripting capabilities such as variables,

-control, and user defined functions coupled with a large
+flow control, and user defined functions coupled

-Phantom is very stable, providing a platform for reliable,
+Phantom is very stable, providing a platform for

-repeatable automation.
-With over 200 built-in functions
+reliable, repeatable automation.
+With over 200 built-in

-and the ability to create user-defined functions, there
+functions and the ability to create user-defined

-is virtually no task that cannot be automated using Phantom.
+functions, there is virtually no task that cannot

-The following are just a few examples of how Phantom can
+The following are just a few examples of how Phantom

-be used:
+can be used:

-Automated Testing - Phantom can be used
+Automated Testing - Phantom can

-to any manual testing process.
+repeatable addition to any manual testing process.

 Regression Testing - Phantom scripts

-can be used to perform automated regression testing of
+can be used to perform automated regression testing

-Process Automation - Phantom can be used
+Process Automation - Phantom can

-to automate complex processes requiring user interaction
+be used to automate complex processes requiring

-between many different kinds of applications.
-By using
+user interaction between many different kinds of

-Phantom to automate processes, manual error input errors
+applications.
+By using Phantom to automate processes,

-are eliminated, resulting in a more efficient, stable
+in a more efficient, stable process.

 For more information on Phantom, consult the Phantom

-documentation or check out the sample scripts in the
+documentation or check out the sample scripts

-tutorials
+in the tutorials

 or the samples section.